Sophietje/Verification-Tool-Overview/Tools/Pithya.md

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 Pithya takes as input a parametrised model of a continuous-time dynamical system.
 This system is described by autonomous ordinary differential equations (ODEs) with sigmoidal functions.
-Pithya then approximates this model into a piecewise multi-affine model and discretises it into a paramtrised direction transition system (PDTS).
+Pithya then approximates this model into a piecewise multi-affine model and discretises it into a parametrised direction transition system (PDTS).
 Using the computed PDTS and the $HUCTL_P$ formula, it computes all parameter valuations under which the PDTS satisfies the formula.

 #### Comments: